Keyboard shortcuts

 The CLI client is meant for people that have a desktop/laptop Operating System like Linux, MacOS or Windows.
 All these operating systems have a tool available called a 'Terminal'.
 You have access to the CLI client using this 'Terminal'.

-Before you can use the CLI client you first need to install it.
+Before you can use the CLI client you first need to install it first.

 General behaviour